martinprest/Psion2-Datapak-Rampak-reader-writer/README.md

 - Datapaks can be read from but not written to (because these packs contain EPROMs which require UV light to erase them and a 21 V supply to write).
 - Pack image files for read/write use the standard OPK format of the Psion Developer software, for more info see [Martin Reid's Developer manual](https://sites.google.com/site/martin2reid/psion-organiser-ii/manuals/developer?authuser=0).

-Psion Organiser II pack images can be created, viewed or edited using [Jaap's OPK editor](https://www.jaapsch.net/psion/opkedit.htm).
+Psion Organiser II pack images can be created, viewed or edited using [Jaap's OPK editor](https://www.jaapsch.net/psion/opkedit.htm), which is at Jaap's webpage, but it can also be used offline.

 I wrote software for the Arduino and PC.
 The PC software (in Python) allows pack images to be transferred between the PC and the Rampak, via the Arduino USB serial port.